t0mg/tinytron/README.md

 ### Battery & charging

 - Power consumption varies depending on usage (WiFi, brightness).
 In medium brightness and SD mode it can last several hours.
-The battery state is visible in the Web interface, as wekk as on the display if enabled in settings.
+The battery state is visible in the Web interface, as well as on the display if enabled in settings.
 - When the battery is low, a warning appears both in the Web interface and on the display.
 - The device charges over USB C. It currently cannot be turned off while charging.